ricmoo/aes-js/README.md

 Tests
 -----

 A test suite has been generated (`test/test-vectors.json`) from a known correct implementation, [pycrypto](https://www.dlitz.net/software/pycrypto/).
-To generate new test vectors, run `python generate-tests.py`.
+To generate new test vectors, run `npm run generate-tests`.

-To run the node.js test suite:
+To run the test suite:

 ```
 npm test
 ```

-To run the web browser tests, open the `test/test.html` file in your browser.

-FAQ
----

-#### How do I get a question I have added?

-E-mail me at aes-js@ricmoo.com with any questions, suggestions, comments, et cetera.